 Zucchini noodles, weird and interesting, right?!
 I will be honest: when I first saw them on Pinterest last year, I was like “Whaaaat?!
 Why?!”.
 Pinterest is awesome but it’s full of weird ideas that are not practical.
 Many recipes look pretty, I agree, but it’s either a very time consuming or an unnecessary idea, in my opinion.

-This delicious simple tomato salad is full of antioxidants, pairs well with almost everything and uses only one bowl to make.
-I absolutely love salads that do not require dressing preparation on a side.
-Like this Simple Tomato Basil Salad – cherry tomatoes, fresh basil and the rest are the spices in your fridge/pantry.
+I absolutely love salads that do not require dressing preparation on a side (hello, tomato and red onion salad and tomato feta pasta salad).
+Like this simple tomato basil salad – cherry tomatoes, fresh basil and the rest are the spices in your fridge/pantry.
 You throw everything together in a bowl and gently stir.
 The end result – delicious full of flavour summer salad full of antioxidants, vitamins A + C, and folic acid.
-And of course with a bit…
+And of course with a bit of a heat kick with Tabasco® Original Red Sauce.

 Meaty juicy eggplant fritters dipped in a peppery egg wash and fried with no oil.
 Serve as a side dish for meat and poultry, on a whole wheat bun to make a veggie burger (use 2 patties), inside a whole wheat pita as a sandwich or on its own as a vegetarian cutlet/savoury pancake.
 These no fuss eggplant fritters are versatile, quick and dirt cheap.
 No grinder, food processor or pre-baking is required either.

-Tuna, eggplant and cherry tomatoes simmered in a delicious sauce with Tabasco and topped with fresh basil.
-Quick gluten free and paleo weeknight dinner.
-I feel like I’m following a paleo diet this week.
-Grilled Spicy Cilantro Fish Kebabs, Grilled Maple Basil Cherry Tomatoes and now more vegetables and lean protein.
-This quick skillet consists of tuna, eggplant and cherry tomatoes, simmered with Tabasco® Original Red Sauce, maple syrup & cider vinegar and topped with fresh basil.
+I feel like I’m following a paleo diet this week. grilled fish kebabs, grilled cherry tomatoes and now more vegetables and lean protein.
+This quick fish skillet consists of tuna, eggplant and cherry tomatoes, simmered with Tabasco® Original Red Sauce, maple syrup & cider vinegar and topped with fresh basil.
 Perfect easy dinner for busy weeknights.
-Serve this skillet on its…
+Serve this skillet on its own or over brown basmati rice, barley or quinoa for a more filling dish.

 Grilled chicken breast is one of my favourites.
 It is lean, tender and juicy, if cooked properly.
 My mom and grandma always said it’s the driest part of the chicken but I just love it.
-The marinade and the right cooking method make all the difference though.
-I think my ladies only ever made a soup with chicken.
+The marinade and right cooking method make all the difference though, for example take Greek chicken kebab recipe or miso marinated chicken.
+I think my ladies only ever made soup with chicken.
 We had no grills.